vanessamazhangara/projectideas/readme.md

 # MVP

-Users can create photographer profile to promote their work/business;
-Users can search for photographers within the area & request them via messages;
+-Users can create photographer profile to promote their work/business -Users can search for photographers within the area & request them via messages -Users can like profiles
-Users can like profiles;
-Users can leave reviews for photographers;
+-Users can leave reviews for photographers

 # Database Contains

-Photographer info
+-Photographer info
-Messages
-Reviews
-Portfolio
-Tags
-Photos
+--Messages
+-Reviews
+-Portfolio
+-Tags
+-Photos